-Luckily, summer programs allow talented young students to explore fields of interest, get a taste of college life, and make new friends.
+Luckily, summer programs allow talented young students to explore their fields of interest, get a taste of college life, and make new friends, while enriching their minds and improving their application profile.
 Lasting anywhere from a week to a month (or longer), the majority of these programs still leave time for those traditional summer vacation activities, too.

-The Telluride Association Summer Program (TASP) is a six-week program that allows high school juniors with diverse backgrounds from around the world to grow their sense of intellectual vitality, interpersonal awareness, and community responsibility.
+The Telluride Association Summer Seminar is a six-week program that allows high school sophomores and juniors with diverse backgrounds from around the world to study how power and privilege shape social structures through courses in humanities and social sciences.
 Attendees are intellectually curious and motivated learners who commonly go on to attend some of the country’s finest colleges and universities.

 Interested in learning more about research and RSI?
 Check out our article How to Get a Research Assistant Position in High School.

-Attendees of PROMYS are not treated as students; rather, participants in PROMYS are thought of as mathematicians.
-Throughout the program, these young mathematicians explore the field of mathematics supported by their peers, counselors, research mathematicians, and research scientists.
+Attendees of PROMYS are not treated as students; rather, PROMYS participants are thought of as mathematicians.
+Throughout the program, these young mathematicians explore the field supported by their peers, counselors, research mathematicians, and research scientists.

 Learn more about PROMYS with our article A Guide to PROMYS.

-The SSP is a 60-year-old program designed to help the future’s scientists, doctors, engineers, and entrepreneurs realize their full potential.
-Providing participants with the role models, intellectually equivalent peers, challenge, and inspiration these students often find lacking in their schools, SSP immerses talented rising seniors from across the globe in experimental science.
+The SSP is a 60-year-old program designed to help future scientists, doctors, engineers, and entrepreneurs realize their full potential.
+By providing the role models, intellectually-equivalent peers, challenge, and inspiration that SSP participants often find lacking in their schools, the program immerses talented rising seniors from across the globe in experimental science.

 This intensive one-week program divides students into parties, elects officials, and works to carry out basic functions such as writing, proposing, and passing bills.
 Other Boys/Girls State activities include legislative sessions, court proceedings, law enforcement presentations, assemblies, bands, choruses, and recreational programs.

-Each state sends two students—who have completed their junior year and have at least one semester of high school remaining—to act as Senators representing their state.
-Over the course of the week-long program, students gain first-hand experience of the inner workings of government, listen to lectures, participate in forums, and visit notable D.C. sites.
+Each state sends two students (who have completed their junior year and have at least one semester of high school remaining) to act as Senators representing their state.
+Throughout the week-long program, students gain first-hand experience of the inner workings of government, listen to lectures, participate in forums, and visit notable D.C. sites.
 The highlight of the program for many Boys/Girls Nation senators is the opportunity to meet with elected officials from their home states.